theclarkeorbit/theclarkeorbit.github.io/content/blogs/data_sci_tech/tidymodconformal.md

 distribution of parameters to get an empirical distribution of predictions on which we can then make some probabilistic statements.

-While bayesian inferences gives us a lot (especially if we are interested in what part of the parameter space seems to describe the world), it is over engineered in terms of just attaching interpretable uncertainty statements to model predictions.
+While Bayesian inferences gives us a lot (especially if we are interested in what part of the parameter space seems to describe the world), it is over engineered in terms of just attaching interpretable uncertainty statements to model predictions.

-The field of conformal predicton - on the other hand - uses a notion of coverage, and the goal is to enhance point predictions with sets of predictions that are guranteed (given al available data) to contain the true value with a certain probability.
+The field of conformal prediction - on the other hand - uses a notion of coverage, and the goal is to enhance point predictions with sets of predictions that are guaranteed (given all available data) to contain the true value with a certain probability.

 ### Conformal basics - regression